 The Center's research staff reflects its broad geopolitical focus.
-During its six years of operation, experienced researchers with high-level expertise about Egypt, Israel, Palestine, Turkey, Iraq, Iran, GCC and Saudi Arabia have conducted research for the Center.
+During its ten years of operation, experienced researchers with high-level expertise about Egypt, Israel, Palestine, Turkey, Iraq, Iran, GCC and Saudi Arabia have conducted research for the Center.
 In addition to hosting conferences, seminars, and workshops, the Center has created tools for "real-time" distribution of analyses regarding current developments and events in the Middle East with its "Middle East Brief."
-The Center also publishes a Working Paper series to promote young scholars' opportunities to publish in peer-reviewed journals, as well as the “Crown Essay” series which focuses on important debates related to the region.
-Additionally, the Center's staff teaches undergraduate- and graduate-level courses at Brandeis University.
+The Center also publishes a Working Paper series to promote young scholars' opportunities to publish in peer-reviewed journals.
+Additionally, the Center's faculty teaches undergraduate- and graduate-level courses at Brandeis University.

-The 2013-2014 junior research fellowship is open to both recent PhDs (as a post-doctoral position) and assistant professors in Middle East related fields.
-PhD must be completed by September 1, 2013.
+The 2017-2018 junior research fellowship is open to both recent PhDs (as a post-doctoral position) and assistant professors in Middle East related fields.
+Ph.D. must be completed by September 1, 2017.

-This fellowship is a one-year appointment beginning September 1, 2013 and ending June 30, 2014.
-The stipend for these 10 months will be $45,000.
-In addition, funding is available for research, travel, and related expenses.
+This fellowship is a one-year appointment beginning September 1, 2017, and ending June 30, 2018.
+The stipend for these 10 months will be $48,000.
+In addition, $3000 in funding is available for research, travel, and related expenses.
 Fringe benefits will be available during the appointment period.

 Fellows are expected to be in residence at the Crown Center during the tenure of the fellowship.
-During their residence, fellows are required to produce a Working Paper related to his/her research project, write a Middle East Brief, and participate in all Crown Center seminars, conferences and other events.
+During their residence, fellows are required to write a Middle East Brief and participate in all Crown Center seminars, conferences, and other events, and may produce a Working Paper related to his/her research project.

 Please direct inquiries to Kristina Cherniahivsky at firstname.lastname@example.org or call 781-736-5320